Node Profiles of Symmetric Digital Search Trees: Concentration Properties: Introduction and Results

 Briefly, in the case of random tries, the mean, the variance and the asymptotic normality of both profiles under the symmetric and asymmetric models are fully clarified in \cite{PaHwNiSz}.
 For Patricia tries, the expected profiles were studied in \cite{MaKnSz} for both symmetric and asymmetric models.
 Then the asymptotic variance and the asymptotic normality of the profiles, \emph{inter alia}, under the asymmetric model are established in the recent papers \cite{DrMaSz,MaSz}.

 As regards symmetric DSTs, Louchard \cite{Lo}, following \cite{K,KoNe}, derived an explicit expression for the expected profiles; see also \cite{Dr, DrSz,Ma,Pr}.
-Louchard also obtained an asymptotic approximation for the mean profiles in the most important range $k=\log_2n+\mathcal{O}(1)$ (where most nodes lie), characterizing the asymptotic distribution of unsuccessful and successful search.
+Louchard also obtained an asymptotic approximation for the mean profiles in the most important range $k= \log_2n+\mathcal{O}(1)$ (where most nodes lie), characterizing the asymptotic distribution of unsuccessful and successful search.
 These results were later extended in \cite{Dr, DrSz, KnSz, Ma}.
 We broaden the study in this paper to the variance of the profiles for which an arduous analysis is carried out.
-We also clarify the asymptotic normality of the profiles in the range where the variance becomes unbounded.
+From our results we obtain concentration of the profiles around the expected profile in the range where the mean becomes unbounded.
+This suggests that an asymptotic normality result (in the sense of convergence in distribution) holds in this range, too.
+We will deal with this question in a companion paper due to very different techniques required.
 Moreover, we will apply our results to the height and the saturation level.
-See also \cite{De2,JacSpabook,LouSpaTang,Spabook} for other parameters and different types of results on profiles in DSTs .
+See also \cite{De2,JacSpabook,LouSpaTang,Spabook} for other parameters and different types of results on profiles in DSTs.

 We now state our results, focusing on the external profile.
 The corresponding results for the internal profile will be given in Section \ref{int-profile}.
 First, we introduce the following function and sequence that are ubiquitous in the analysis of DSTs; see \cite{K}.